-If there’s one thing I’ve learned from speaking to countless physicians, office managers and IT administrators about patient portals it’s that there isn’t any consensus about the patient portal features and functionality that they all want.
+If there’s one thing I’ve learned from speaking to countless physicians, office managers and IT administrators about patient portals for healthcare it’s that there isn’t any consensus about the patient portal features and functionality that they all want.
 This makes sense, seeing as it would be difficult to find two hospitals, clinics or practices that use the same EMR and workflow processes.
-Still, despite the fact that different healthcare organizations have different needs, there are some patient portal features that provide real value all-around – both in terms of patient satisfaction and accessibility, in addition to physician process improvements that can save time and money.
+Still, despite the fact that different healthcare organizations have different EHR integration needs, there are some patient portal features that provide real value all-around – both in terms of patient satisfaction and accessibility, in addition to physician process improvements that can save time and money.

-In addition to using the patient portal to schedule appointments with their physicians online, patients are able to use the portal to communicate via email, phone or even video conferencing.
+In addition to using the patient portal for healthcare to schedule appointments with their physicians online, patients are able to use the portal to communicate via email, phone or even video conferencing.
 With telemedicine services becoming more widely adopted, physicians are beginning to appreciate the flexibility of scheduling eConsultations.
 This type of appointment is more cost-effective and saves time.
 Plus, it gives physicians and patients the ability to consult from the comfort of their own home, making for a more comfortable experience.

 A few years ago, John Hopkins and the University of Rochester conducted some provider-specific studies, and they found that appointment reminders can reduce no-shows by 30 percent.
 The problem for many years has been that making phone calls and mailing appointment reminders is labor intensive.
-With patient portals, this is all changing.
+With patient portals for healthcare, this is all changing.
 By setting an auto-reminder feature, patients can receive an email or SMS text about their upcoming appointment.
 This doesn’t require office staff intervention, and it minimizes loss of revenue to the practice.